5ketcher/openvpt-standard/examples/README.md

-# TrustID VPAT – Examples
+# OpenVPT — Examples

-This folder contains reference examples for implementers of the VPAT protocol.
+This folder contains reference examples for implementers of the **OpenVPT (Open Verified Person Token)** standard.

 ## Files

 ### issue-request.json
-Request sent by a Relying Party (RP) to the Identity Provider (IdP) to issue a VPAT token.
+Request sent by a Relying Party (RP) to the Identity Provider (IdP) to issue a **VPT (Verified Person & Age Token)**.

 ### issue-response.json
-Example response containing a short-lived VPAT JWT.
+Example response containing a short-lived **VPT JWT**.

 ### verify-request.json
-Request used by an RP or third party to validate a VPAT token.
+Request used by an RP or third party to validate a VPT token.

 ### verify-response-valid.json
 Successful validation of a token.

 ### verify-response-revoked.json
-Example of a revoked proof/token.
+Example of a revoked token.

 ### sample-token.jwt
-Raw JWT for testing decoders.
+Raw JWT for testing decoders and integration.

 ### sample-jwks.json
-Public key set (JWKS) used to verify signatures.
+Public key set (JWKS) used to verify token signatures.

 ---

-These examples are non-normative and provided for demonstration only.
+These examples are **non-normative** and provided for demonstration and integration testing purposes only.